fabianaba/Insurance_Cross_Sell/README.md

 ## 1. Business problem

 <i>Insurance All</i> is a fictitious insurance company that traditionally has provided Health Insurance and now intends to offer its customers a new product, a Vehicle Insurance.
-In order to achieve this purpose efficiently, it gathered some information about their current customers and asked if they would be interested in purchasing a new vehicle insurance.
+In order to achieve this purpose efficiently, it gathered some information about their current customers and asked if they would be interested in purchasing a vehicle insurance.
 The dataset features are:

 * __id__: Unique ID for the customer
 * __Gender__: Gender of the customer